sebastian-colomar/protech/upgrade/oc-adm/docs/01b-olm.md

 1B.4.
 Use the grpcurl command to get a list of the packages provided by the index:
    ```
+   echo started '1B.4.
+Use the grpcurl command to get a list of the packages provided by the index:'

    remote_transfer() {
       MIRROR_HOST=mirror.sebastian-colomar.com
       ssh -i ${SSH_KEY} -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null ${REMOTE_USER}@${MIRROR_HOST} "sudo mkdir -p ${REMOVABLE_MEDIA_PATH}"